metagraph-dev/metagraph/docs/getting_started/concepts.rst

 ----------------------------------

 Metagraph needs to be able to call algorithms from one library using input data from another library.
-This gives Metagraph the power to utilize the power of many graph libraries and expose that power to the user.
+This allows Metagraph to integrate the functionality of many graph libraries regardless of how graphs are represented or implemented.

 However, this required decoupling is not a trivial goal.
 Graph libraries typically choose a single format for representing graphs.
 This format informs the style of how algorithms are